Linking communities along Bristol’s waterways

 Who are we?
 As artists we’ve been co-creating with communities for a couple of decades, creating community gardens, performances, films, songs, maps and, as activists we’ve help people share their ideas.

-It’s not just artists, we’re also working with Action Greater Bedminster, Hotwells & Cliftonwood Community Association & Frenchay Village Museum.
-And we’re talking to ACORN Union, Liveable Neighbourhoods, Extinction Rebellion, Bricks Bristol, UWE, Bristol University, Bristol Health Partners, Windmill Hill and Malago planning group, Bedminster Green Hub and many more.
+It’s not just artists, we’re also working with community groups, including Action Greater Bedminster, Hotwells & Cliftonwood Community Association & Frenchay Village Museum.
+And we’re talking with ACORN Union, Liveable Neighbourhoods, Extinction Rebellion, Bricks Bristol, UWE, Bristol University, Bristol Health Partners, Bristol City Council Communities and Public Health and local planning groups.

 Resources: